 Most FSA and HRA benefit plans require you to enroll on an annual basis during your employer’s open enrollment period.
 After the normal open enrollment period is closed, employees must wait until the next plan year to enroll or make changes to the amount that they are contributing to their accounts.
 However, with the 2021 Appropriations Act made it possible to elect an FSA and make changes to your election amount at any time during the plan year ending in 2021.
 You can make changes without a qualifying status change event such as the birth of a child, getting married, or losing your health coverage.
 Please consult with your HR representative or your benefit plan information for specific guidance.

 If you are covered by a qualified high-deductible health plan (HDHP), you can open a new HSA or change the amount that you are contributing to an HSA at any time.
 Please consult your HR representative or your plan information to determine how you can open a new account or increase your HSA contribution.

 How do the Telehealth provisions of the CARES Act impact me and my company?

 The changes in the CARES Act allow medical consultations, advice, and referred services that you receive from a medical provider via phone or videoconference to be fully covered under your insurance plan, under the same terms as if you were visiting the provider in person.
-Telehealth services are no longer subject to insurance plan deductibles, making it easier for employers to offer telehealth services under their existing insurance plans.
+Plans beginning on or before December 31, 2021 may cover telehealth services without a deductible requirement, check with your health insurance carrier for details.
 Navia can assist companies with general questions related to telehealth and offers a telehealth service for companies that currently do not have one in place; please contact us if you need further information.